steampoweredtaco/tezos-holder-raffle/README.md

 > python tezos_raffles

 # Limitations
-Currently the code only supports up to 10000 total holders at any time.
+Currently, the code only supports up to 10000 total holders at any time.
 If you need more file an issue.

+# If you like this....
+Drop a few tez my way on Tezos to show your appreciate and motivate me to keep creating and publicly releasing scripts and tools for tezos.
+`tacoby.tez tz1aJznwEALEC6WpLaRspXCm7YyATxdNftVg`